CodyK-779/CodyK-779/README.md

-# 🚀 Hi, I’m Khant Zaw Thein
+# 👋 Hi, I’m Khant Zaw Thein

-I'm a **self-taught full-stack developer** specializing in building modern, scalable, and production-ready web applications.
+I'm a self-taught full-stack developer with a strong focus on building performant, modern, and scalable web applications.
+I work extensively with the Next.js ecosystem, crafting everything from UI components to fully integrated authentication, databases, and server actions.
-I work extensively with **Next.js, React, TypeScript, Tailwind CSS, Prisma, and BetterAuth**, creating full-stack solutions with clean architecture and exceptional user experience.

 ---